mongodb-developer/workshop/README.md

 ```

 - Note that the URL endpoint is unique to your project as it contains a unique APPID: `data-abcde`.
-- Try to execute your cURL command...
+- Try executing your cURL command...
 - Remember when I said security is important?
 - Just like the Data API, we can use our user API key.
 Add your API key header and try again.